-The Consolidated Financial Statements include the accounts of the Company and its significant subsidiaries (hereinafter, the "Companies").
+2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES The Consolidated Financial Statements include the accounts of the Company and its significant subsidiaries (hereinafter, the "Companies").

 Investments in certain significant affiliated companies are accounted for by the equity method after the elimination of unrealized intercompany profits.
-Investments in the non-consolidated subsidiaries and remaining affiliated companies are not accounted for by the equity method because of the immaterial effect on the Consolidated Financial Statements.
-Such investments are, therefore, carried at cost, adjusted for any substantial and non-recoverable diminution in value, and income from those non-consolidated subsidiaries and affiliated companies is recognized only when the Companies receive dividends therefrom.
+Investments in the nonconsolidated subsidiaries and remaining affiliated companies are not accounted for by the equity method because of the immaterial effect on the Consolidated Financial Statements.
+Such investments are, therefore, carried at cost, adjusted for any substantial and nonrecoverable diminution in value, and income from those non-consolidated subsidiaries and affiliated companies receive dividends thereform.

 In accordance with the accounting standards for consolidation, the Company's subsidiaries include companies over which substantial control is exerted through either majority ownership of voting stock and/or by other means.
 Also, the Company's affiliated companies include companies over which the Company has the ability to exercise significant influence.
 All significant intercompany transactions and unrealized profits among the Companies have been eliminated in consolidation.